zougui1/nameless-story/story/content/chapter 1.md

 However, just when he thought he was gonna get bit, Nalvados was no longer moving.
 "Did my bite excite you that much?~" Nalvados said while chuckling and pointing to Zoldiav's lower part of his body.
 Zoldiav, confused by Nalvados' behavior looked between his legs.
 His member was sticking out, not fully erect, but very well visible.

+It wasn't uncommon for feral dragons to see other dragons' private parts.
+They often watched others having sex, some even casually have sex in front of everyone without a care in the world.
+However, Zoldiav felt very embarrassed, he didn't just get hard in front of his rival, he was hard in the middle of a fight.
 Flustered by this sudden turn of event Zoldiav swam back up and emerged, followed by Nalvados.
 "D-don't be such a fool!
 As if a nuisance like you could get me hard!
 I was rubbing my slit before you attacked me!"

 Zoldiav and Nalvados were so focused on their little fight that they did not even notice Elrodin was here watching them.
 And was now right behind Zoldiav.
 "We all know you enjoy it when someone bites you~"